luobohaohao/data-scientist/README.md

-# Seattle Airbnb project overview
+# Seattle Airbnb Data Analysis Introduction
 # Project Overview:
 Seattle is a famous place for travelling.I want to have some findings from airbnb seattle data so that I have make good choice to travel there.